precisely/gene-panel-curation/genes/CHRNE.md

 # What does the CHRNE gene do?

 The CHRNE gene encodes a protein found in neuromuscular junctions that opens ion-conducting channels across cell membranes.
 It is involved in [muscle contractions, response to nicotine, synaptic transmission, and transport](http://www.uniprot.org/uniprot/Q04844#function).
-Variants in CHRNE are associated with the autoimmune disorder [myasthenia gravis](https://www.omim.org/entry/254200) as well as congenital myasthenic syndrome [4a](https://www.omim.org/entry/605809), [4b](https://www.omim.org/entry/616324), and [4c](https://www.omim.org/entry/608931), which causes progressive muscle weakness.
+Variants in CHRNE are associated with the autoimmune disorder [myasthenia gravis](https://www.omim.org/entry/254200) as well as congenital myasthenic syndrome [4a](https://www.omim.org/entry/605809), [4b](https://www.omim.org/entry/616324), and [4c](https://www.omim.org/entry/608931), which cause progressive muscle weakness.
 Other variants reduce natural killer cell function in the immune system and are associated with [CFS](https://www.ncbi.nlm.nih.gov/pubmed/27099524).

 This gene is located on chromosome 17.
 The protein it creates acts in your immune system and muscles.

 <TissueList brain immune circularity muscles D001921 D007107 D002319 D009132 />